ttcn-0906/riscv32-core-doc/README.md

 This repository contains the documentation for the RISC-V 32-bit core.
 The documentation is built using Sphinx, which supports both reStructuredText and Markdown formats.

+The documentation for this repository is automatically synchronized and published to the Read the Docs website.
+[View the documentation here](https://riscv32-core-doc.readthedocs.io/en/latest/index.html).

 ## Getting Started

 ### Installation